Thursday, September 28, 2017

 ©LeDomduVin

-Then I left the glass alone for at least half an hour as well as the bottle uncorked for the wine to breathe before going back to it for a second round.
+Then, I left the glass alone for at least half an hour and left the bottle uncorked for the wine to breathe before returning to it for a second round.

-I took my time for the second round to immerse myself into it as I like to do it usually when tasting wine…
+I took my time for the second round to immerse myself in it, as I usually do when tasting wine…

 Here is what I can say about this wine: